SolarLune/sunvoxgo/readme.md

 ## Tips

 - Channel.Seek() is slowest when executed on channels that are actively playing back music.
 It's faster on channels that aren't (so if you can rearrange the order of seeking and playing, that would be wise).
-- Playback functions can be slow, so you can call them asynchronously if you don't need them to execute immediately.
 - Sunvox can be very powerful; it includes the ability to read input from microphones and other audio input devices.
 This can cause hanging if used on a system with an audio server that only supports one application requesting the audio input at a time (i.e. Alsa on Linux), so it might be wise to remove that module if you don't expressly need it, or use an audio server that supports more options (Pulse, Jack, etc).

 ## Distribution